emanuelmfonseca/sequencing-migration/README.md

 **Note**: All other dependencies are specified in the `yaml` file and will be automatically installed when the environment is created, ensuring that all necessary tools and libraries are properly set up.

-This will create a new Conda environment with all the necessary dependencies installed.

 ### Installation Instructions

 **Follow these steps to install Conda and access the pipeline:**